 So what are gun advertisers highlighting in their ads?
 Technical attributes.
 The majority of gun ads (91%) emphasize the things that make one gun different from the next.
 For example, they discuss the quality of the gun (61%), its accuracy (38%) and reliability (35%), and its innovative features (27%) and uniqueness (21%).

 Why are gun manufacturers using this marketing strategy?

 Here’s where the statistics get really interesting.
 At the time of the study, 44 million Americans owned firearms.
 Three-quarters of these owned more than one gun.
 In fact, 20% of gun owners are in possession of 55% of all guns (excluding law enforcement and military).

 In other words, guns are not evenly distributed across the U.S. population, they are concentrated in the hands of a minority.
 Most people that don’t own a gun are never going to buy one, so the best strategy for gun manufacturers is to convince people that they need lots of guns.
 Differentiating the technical attributes of one from another is their way of telling the buyer that any given gun will do something different for them than the guns they already have, enticing the gun owner to own a range of guns instead of just one.

-Cross-posted at iVoter.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
-You can follow her on Twitter and Facebook.
+Cross-posted at iVoter.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.